 The Rituals in this film seem to be more ceremony than actual Rituals being cast.
 His great Intimidation skill is what causes fear and allows him to command others.

 Book of spells [BODY 01].
 Manos instructed the Master to use a ritual found in the book to charm Torgo.

 Use normal stats for a large dog.

 “I am Torgo, I take care of the place while the Master is away.”

 |Dex: 02||Str: 02||Bod: 02|

 Minor Physical Restriction (Torgo has deformed legs causing him to stagger along at no more than 01 AP of speed), Minor Physical Restriction (continuous nervous twitch).

-Walking Staff [Body 02, EV 01, Cost 3].
+Walking Staff [BODY 02, Enhance (EV): 02 (cap is 04), Descriptor: Blunt].
 This is a wooden staff about head height with a metallic hand at the top.

-There are a few things that happen on and off screen that are not clear what actually occurred.
+There are a few things that happen on and off screen.
+It is not clear what actually occurred.
 These are certainly meant to be supernatural.